The Job-Hunting Teacher Series: Creating a Portfolio

 This will depend on what job you are pursuing.
 If you are interviewing for a special education behavior classroom, your contents may be similar to mine.
 If you are looking into a general education fifth-grade classroom, you may put more emphasis on test-taking strategies you've used, showing templates or photos of your supports.
 Showcase what will make you the ideal candidate!

-so I can just insert them into the portfolio and go!
+I save several packets of my portfolio contents so I can just insert them into the portfolio and go! |

-decide on the order and type a simple Table of Contents
+After you decide what you want to include, decide on the order and type a simple Table of Contents |

-I also make sure to fill each page of the portfolio, so there are no blank or empty pages.
+I print my resume back to back so it fits on one page.
+I also make sure to fill each page of the portfolio, so there are no blank or empty pages. |

-but can look great with your other "professional" documents
+Your Philosophy of Education is optional, but can look great with your other "professional" documents |

 If you include subsections (like I did with my Behavioral Work Samples), consider adding an additional Table of Contents to break it down even further.

-I generally bring documents from section III in case they request them.
+I include sections I and II in my portfolio.
+I generally bring documents from section III in case they request them. |

-If you choose to include a sample of an IEP you've written,
+If you choose to include a sample of an IEP you've written, make sure to cross out an identifiable information! |

 Side note: If you include an IEP, it is probably not necessary to include every section (do you think they care about the Transportation page, or the Service Delivery Grid?
 Probably not).
 Just include which portions you contributed to.